Access to China Articles

 • CDN services have poor performance in China

-We recommend using our free web page testing tools to understand your business website response times in China and the parts of your web page that cannot be seen.
+We recommend using our free web page testing tools to understand your business website's response times in China and identify any parts of your web page that are not visible to users.

 2. Chinese internet structure

-Internet presence in mainland China is the best way to be seen on the Internet in China, provided your Chinese hosting provider has access to all three major networks;
+An internet presence in mainland China is the best way to be visible on the Internet in China, provided your Chinese hosting provider has access to all three major networks.

 • China Telecom